vmware-tanzu/velero/site/docs/master/install-overview.md

 To install and configure the Velero server components, follow the provider-specific instructions documented by [your storage provider][0].

+_Note: if your object storage provider is different than your volume snapshot provider, follow the installation instructions for your object storage provider first, then return here and follow the instructions to [add your volume snapshot provider](#install-an-additional-volume-snapshot-provider)._

 ## Advanced installation topics

 The Velero installation can be customized to meet your needs.
 TODO